sous-chefs/filesystem/README.md

 This cookbook supports four main types of block devices:

-normal `device` - drives, ssds, volumes presented by HBAs etc device ID `uuid` - mostly found on drives / known block IDs. lvm Volume Groups `vg` - found on systems using LVM. file-backed `file` - created dynamically and looped back - will not come up on reboot, but we will try to remount existing `file` storage in chef.
+* normal `device` - drives, ssds, volumes presented by HBAs etc
+* device ID `uuid` - mostly found on drives / known block IDs.
+* LVM Volume Groups `vg` - found on systems using LVM.
+* file-backed `file` - created dynamically and looped back - will not come up on reboot, but we will try to remount existing `file` storage in chef.

 We will try to create filesystems in two ways: through keys found in node data, or by being called directly with the `filesystems_create` provider.
 See the example recipe.